 Treating Poison Ivy Rash With Natural, Home Remedies: Jewelweed

-Different people find different degrees of relief by treating poison ivy rash with over-the-counter remedies, such as hydrocortisones.
-Despite its inclusion in the classic rock song, "Poison Ivy," even Calamine lotion has its limitations as a treatment.
+Treatments for poison ivy rash also apply to symptoms from contact poison oak and poison sumac.
+Cures or treatments for this rash generally focus on reliving the skin irritation and itching.
+Different people find different degrees of relief by treating poison ivy rash with over-the-counter remedies, such as hydrocortisone.
+And despite its inclusion in the classic rock song, "Poison Ivy," even Calamine lotion has its limitations as a treatment.

-How to Get Rid of Poison Ivy, Oak
+How to Get Rid of Poison Ivy or Oak

 When approaching the itchy weed to engage it in battle, try to have as little of your skin exposed as possible, since it is through physical contact with poison ivy (all parts of it, including the roots) that the rash is contracted.
 At the very least, this means wearing gloves, long-sleeved shirt, and full-length pants.
-Secondly, understand that any of the removal methods discussed below may have to be done more than once to achieve complete success.
+Secondly, understand that removal methods may have to be done more than once to achieve complete success.

-Herbicides can also be used to get rid of poison ivy.
+Herbicides also can be effective in getting rid of poison ivy.
 Roundup spray is a popular but controversial glyphosate-based herbicide used to kill it.
-Another widely-available herbicide is Ortho Brush-B-Gon, which is triclopyr-based.
-These products will kill a great variety of woody plants, making them effective not only in getting rid of poison ivy and poison sumac, but also another nuisance vine: Oriental bittersweet.
-But they will kill many other plants, too, so don't use them near specimens you wish to keep.
-If you choose to apply these herbicides by spraying, here's what to do:
+Another widely available herbicide is Ortho Brush-B-Gon, which is triclopyr-based.
+These products will kill a great variety of woody plants, making them effective not only in getting rid of poison ivy and poison oak but also another nuisance vine: Oriental bittersweet.
+However, they also will kill many other plants, so don't use them near specimens you wish to keep.
+If you choose to apply these herbicides by spraying:

-- You'll need a pressurized tank sprayer.
-Mix the herbicide with water, according to directions.
+- Use a pressurized tank sprayer, and mix the herbicide with water, according to directions.

-- Apply when the poison ivy is fully leafed out.
+- Spray the plants when they are fully leafed out.

-- Pick a day with little or no wind for spraying.
+- Choose a day with little or no wind for spraying.
 Also, check your forecast: Don't spray if rain is predicted at any time within the next 24 hours.

-- For poison ivy climbing up a tree, you may wish to "paint" the herbicide on, so as to avoid damaging the tree with a stray mist from your sprayer.
+- Apply a heavy spray to plants growing on the ground or on a wall.
+For poison ivy climbing up a tree, you may wish to "paint" the herbicide on, so as to avoid damaging the tree with a stray mist from your sprayer.